 Current students may also contact the Sagehen network to arrange a consultation with a lawyer regarding legal representation resources in case of detention (including a signed G28 form).

 Students may request funding related to immigration-related costs.
 Students may also apply for emergency funding for immigration-related fees for them, parents or close family members.

 The College may provide up to $1,000 in legal support for immigration-related cases.
 These requests are reviewed with our alumni lawyers who are part of a pro bono legal resource network for students, alumni, as well as students who are citizens or legal permanent residents but whose parents or siblings are undocumented.

 A variety of resources are available to undocumented and DACAmented students who need support:

-Student affairs staff members provide support for undocumented students.
-In the Office of Student Leadership and Mentoring, Daniel Caballero serves as Assistant Director, First-Generation & Undocumented Student Programs and works closely with the IDEAS (Improving Dreams, Equality, Access and Success) Club of The Claremont Colleges as well as the Pomona IDEAS mentoring program for undocumented students and FLI (First-Generation, Low-Income Scholars Mentorship); Dean Ric Townes oversees the student leadership and mentoring program; Associate Dean of Students and Director of the Draper Center for Community Partnerships Sefa Aina; Assistant Director, Jose Ramirez; and Mike Manalo-Pedro, Associate Dean of Students and Director of the Asian American Resource Center, provide additional program support.
+Student affairs staff provide support for undocumented students.
+In the Office of Cultural Communities and Mentor Programs (CCMP), Daniel Caballero serves as Assistant Director, First-Generation & Undocumented Student Programs and works closely with the IDEAS (Improving Dreams, Equality, Access and Success) Club of The Claremont Colleges as well as the Pomona IDEAS mentoring program for undocumented students and FLI (First-Generation, Low-Income Scholars Mentorship); Dean Brandon Jackson oversees the student CCMP; Associate Dean of Students and Director of the Draper Center for Community Partnerships Sefa Aina; Draper Center Assistant Director, Andres Aguilar; and Associate Dean of Students and Director of the Asian American Resource Center Mike Manalo-Pedro provide additional program support.